aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 Not so long after I started getting results, I suddenly heard my MacBook Pro fans running crazy.
-Similar to what's happening when a `brew install` is not going as expected, and you feel like you are recompiling gcc from scratch (if you have never tried to do so I would recommend doing it at least one, just to relativise when you say _my code takes too long to compile_).
+Similar to what's happening when a `brew install` is not going as expected, and you feel like you are recompiling gcc from scratch.
 This was accompanied by a weirdly unpleasant gentle warmth on my hands and an increasing slowness on the MacOS UI.

-A quick look at the [activity monitor](/resources/chromium_zombies.png) revealed that the Chromium processes were not disposed as expected.
-They were also using a lot of RAM, and forced my computer to swap (hence the percepted slowness).
+A quick look at the [activity monitor](/resources/chromium_zombies.png) revealed that the Chromium processes were not terminated as expected.
+They were also using a lot of RAM, and forced my computer to swap (hence the perceived slowness).

 A swift `pkill Chromium` got me out of trouble.
 But now remains the question: how to prevent this from happening in the future?
 A quick search on Google led